 GDP Annual Growth Rate in Saudi Arabia averaged 3.39 percent from 1969 until 2021, reaching an all time high of 24.20 percent in the fourth quarter of 1973 and a record low of -20.70 percent in the fourth quarter of 1982.
 This page provides the latest reported value for - Saudi Arabia GDP Annual Growth Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Saudi Arabia GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on October of 2021.

-GDP Annual Growth Rate in Saudi Arabia is expected to be 2.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Annual Growth Rate in Saudi Arabia to stand at 2.30 in 12 months time.
-In the long-term, the Saudi Arabia GDP Annual Growth Rate is projected to trend around 2.30 percent in 2020, according to our econometric models.
+GDP Annual Growth Rate in Saudi Arabia is expected to be 3.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Saudi Arabia GDP Annual Growth Rate is projected to trend around 4.00 percent in 2022 and 3.00 percent in 2023, according to our econometric models.